 For a first-time turfer, there are bound to be some questions that you have that could make you worry about your new turf’s survival.
 How long should you water new turf after it is installed?
 How long can grass grow without water?
 What is the best time to water grass turf for the greatest chance at survival?
 We will answer these questions here in this comprehensive guide.

-Water turf daily for 2-4 weeks after it has been laid.
-And make sure the water filters through into the soil beneath it.
-In very hot weather you may need to water more often.
-In wet weather, rain may not be enough.
-Always check that the soil beneath your new lawn is damp.
+For the best results, water new turf daily for 2-4 weeks after it has been laid, and make sure the water filters through into the soil beneath it.
+In very hot weather, you may need to water more often.
+In wet weather, be sure to check that the soil beneath your new lawn is damp, as the rain may not be enough.
 If the soil dries out, turves may shrink and your lawn could die.

 Grass is 85% water and it depends on that precious liquid for its very existence.
 In an established grass plant, the surface area of the roots is greater than the surface area of the leaves.
-But in freshly harvested turf a good 70% of the root mass is missing.
+But in freshly harvested turf, around 70% of the root mass is missing.

-Every day, a grass plant loses water through its leaves (it’s the plants’ equivalent of us exhaling and sweating).
-That water is replaced by the roots who draw food and water from deep in the soil.
-Your turf grass wants to do that but – during the harvesting process, a large proportion of the root system was chopped off.
+Every day, a grass plant loses water through its leaves (the plants’ equivalent of us exhaling and sweating).
+That water is replaced by the roots which draw food and water from deep in the soil.
+Your turf wants to do that, but during the harvesting process a large proportion of the root system was chopped off.
 Until new roots grow, your lawn will depend on you to make sure it has water within reach.

-Depending on the time of year, newly laid turf takes 2-4 weeks to regrow enough roots to be self-sufficient.
-If you are watering your turf lawn in the summer then, depending on rainfall, watering twice a day for the first week, then 2-3 times a week after that until the turf has rooted.
+Depending on the time of year, newly-laid turf takes 2-4 weeks to regrow enough roots to be self-sufficient.
+If you are watering your turf in the summer then, depending on rainfall, watering twice a day for the first week, then 2-3 times a week after that until the turf has rooted.

 It’s vital that you water your new turf every single day.
 Even if it rains you must check that the soil beneath your lawn is damp enough.
 On very hot days you may need to water more than once a day.